---

 **How It Works:**

-- Product Integration: Your security solution is built to run on, or integrate with, a hyperscaler’s cloud infrastructure, ensuring technical compatibility and ease of deployment for customers.
+- **Product Integration:** Cloud security platforms are built to run on, or integrate with, hyperscaler infrastructure for scalability.

 - **Joint Go-to-Market:** You and the hyperscaler collaborate on sales, marketing, and customer success, leveraging the hyperscaler’s established salesforce and customer relationships.